IAM Policy Evaluation Logic Step-by-Step - Explicit Deny, RCP, SCP, Resource Policy, Identity Policy, Permission Boundary, and Session Policy

 The IAM Decision Diamond is one diagram and one rule:

-• The diagram: seven evaluation stages — Explicit Deny, SCP, RCP, Resource Policy, Identity Policy, Permission Boundary, Session Policy — every request passes through every applicable stage.
+• The diagram: seven evaluation stages — Explicit Deny, RCP, SCP, Resource Policy, Identity Policy, Permission Boundary, Session Policy — every request passes through every applicable stage.

 • The rule: Explicit Deny short-circuits everywhere; ceiling stages (SCP / RCP / Boundary / Session) intersect; granting stages (Resource / Identity) union for same-account and intersect for cross-account.